Cheder Religious School Staff

 Cantor Beth Cohen

-Tefillah (prayers), folk songs and dance with Cantor Beth Cohen during Cheder Religious School (11:30am-noon).
+Tefillah (prayers), folk songs and dance with Cantor Beth Cohen during Simcha Religious School.

 Message from Cantor Beth:

-Dear parents, students and members of our community, I am so excited about teaching in Nahalat Shalom’s Cheder this year!
+Dear parents, students and members of our community, I am so excited about teaching in Nahalat Shalom’s (Cheder) Simcha Religious School!
 We are going to have a great time learning songs and prayers for Shabbat services in Hebrew, Ladino and Yiddish as well as special songs, nigunim (wordless melodies) and prayers for our Jewish holidays and festivals.
-We will be dancing Jewish and Israeli folkdances and we will do some drumming.
-I will also be available during Cheder time for private tutoring with our pre-B’nai Mitzvah students in trope (chanting from the Torah) as well as help in leading the prayers for their 'big day.'
+We will be dancing Yiddish and Israeli folkdances, and we will learn some traditional drumming.
+I will also be working separately with our pre-B’nai Mitzvah students on trope/ta’amim (to chant from the Torah) as well as helping them to lead the Shabbat morning prayers.
 Please feel free to contact me if you have any questions.

 Click here to read Cantor Beth Cohen’s Bio